BACK TO THE FUTURE: THE ANIMATED

 Dog Tannen (also Wilson).
 In the process, they met schoolmarm Clara Clayton

-(Mary Steenburgen), with whom Doc fell in love with.
+(Mary Steenburgen), with whom Doc fell in love.
 The series ended with Doc

 returning to 1985 in a steam-powered locomotive time machine to pick up his dog,